Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Results and Discussion

+It is worth remembering that simpler model in Sections~\ref{sec:Popov} is not able to compute actual droplet shapes like those presented in Fig.~\ref{fig:simulations}.
+Instead, for evaporation on an incline, to employ the Popov model from Section~\ref{sec:Popov} we simply average the left and right contact angles.
+So while the obvious advantage of the YLP model (Section~\ref{sec:numericalMethod}) is that it incorporates the effects of surface tension and gravity on the droplet shape in the simulations, the advantage of the simpler model is that it does not require the numerical solution of a partial differential equation in a complex domain.

-Fig.~\ref{fig:modellingfigure} shows a selection of the modelling results compared to the experimental data, all for the case of a 90$\,^{\circ}$ incline (all of our results are shown in Fig.~S15--S29 in the Supplementary Material).
-For these figures, DIP is the droplet-incline-Popov model described by (\ref{CCR_thetaLNewPop})--(\ref{CCA_VNewPop}), YLP is the Young-Laplace-Popov model described by (\ref{Laplace1})--(\ref{eq:Vflux}), Popov Av is the \citet{Popov2005} model described by (\ref{CCR_theta2})--(\ref{CCA_V1_2}) (with the left and right initial contact angles averaged to find $\theta_0$; this is the only model this approach is applied), and Exp is the experimental data.
+Returning to the experimental data, Fig.~\ref{fig:modellingfigure} shows a selection of the modelling results compared to the experimental data, all for the case of a 90$\,^{\circ}$ incline (additional results are shown in Fig.~S16--S30 in the Supplementary Material).
+For these figures, YLP is the Young-Laplace-Popov model described by (\ref{Laplace1})--(\ref{eq:Vflux}) (using the larger contact angle $\theta_{\text{L0}}$ and droplet height $H_0$ as the required inputs to compute the initial shape), Popov Av is the \citet{Popov2005} model described by (S2)--(S4) (with the left and right initial contact angles averaged to find $\theta_0$), and Exp is the experimental data.
 The contact angles $\theta$ are shown for each side, left (L) and right (R), together with the contact radius $R$ and droplet volume $V$, all plotted against time $t$.

 In the first row of Fig.~\ref{fig:modellingfigure}, which is for Teflon with 1\% S465, the models are run in CCR mode for the entire evaporation time, while for the second row, which is for capsicum with water, the process is assumed to be in CCR mode until $t=t_{\text{rec}}$, at which point it transitions to the CCA mode.
-In each of these three figures, the YLP compares well to the experimental data and the DIP model also compares reasonably well.
-The Popov Av model, considering its simplicity compared to the other models considered here, is also a good representation of the experimental data.
-As the experimental inputs to the model are the initial height and the contact angles (for the YLP model we only require the initial value of the larger contact angle $\theta_{\text{L}}$), while the initial contact radius and volume are calculated, it is expected that the contact angles and droplet height (see Figs. (S15)--(S29)) compare the most reliably to the experimental data over time, and this is what we see in our results.
+In each of these three figures, the YLP compares well to the experimental data.
+The Popov Av model, considering its simplicity, is also a quite a good representation of the experimental data.
+As the experimental inputs to the model are the initial height and the contact angles (for the YLP model we only require the initial value of the larger contact angle $\theta_{\text{L}}$), while the initial contact radius and volume are calculated, it is expected that the contact angles and droplet height (see Figs. (S16)--(S30)) compare the most reliably to the experimental data over time, and this is what we see in our results.

 For the cases with capsicum and Parafilm in which we have assumed a CCR/CCA mode in the models (such as the second row of Fig.~\ref{fig:modellingfigure}), the predicted outputs for the droplet height, contact radius and volume compare reasonably well with the data, however the contact angles towards the end of the droplet lifetime do not compare well.
 As observed in the example in the second row of Fig.~\ref{fig:modellingfigure} (and summarised in Table~S1), the main reason for this discrepancy is that many of these experimental results actually demonstrate an approximate CCR mode followed by a combined mode (C), but our models cannot handle a combined mode.
 Instead, we choose to simulate any observed combined mode as a CCA model as the contact angles are changing slower than the contact radius.
 Developing and studying a mathematical model for a combined mode on an incline, where both the contact angles and radius change simultaneously, is certainly of interest but would require a much more sophisticated set of governing equations and/or a treatment via a computational fluid dynamics (CFD) framework.